jung1230/TMP_LLM/test_input/WisTMP 7554 COMMENT.md

 | Parking<br>Restrictions                                     | See Sections 2 and 9 for more information.                                                                                                                                                                                                                                                                                             | \$0    |

 Cost of chosen strategies (sum of strategy costs): \$7300

-## **Section Comments**

-As you get further with the estimate on this project please add cost information to this table.
-You should have the costs for the temp pedestrian accommodations along with the traffic control costs.
-(By Joe Schneider on 02/20/2020 08:58 AM)

-I would think you would have additional cost info to add here (By Joe Schneider on 03/16/2020 02:23 PM)

 ## **Section 5 - Work Zone Impacts**